 The Logic of Market Definition

-Despite the voluminous commentary that the topic has attracted in recent years, much confusion still surrounds the proper definition of antitrust markets.
-This paper seeks to clarify market definition, partly by explaining what should not factor into the exercise.
-Specifically, we identify and describe three common errors in how courts and advocates approach market definition.
-The first error is what we call the natural market fallacy: the mistake of treating market boundaries as preexisting features of competition, rather than the purely conceptual abstractions of a particular analytical process.
-The second is the independent market fallacy: the failure to recognize that antitrust markets must always be defined to reflect a theory of harm, and do not exist independent of a theory of harm.
-The third is the single market fallacy: the tendency of courts and advocates to seek some single, best relevant market, when in reality there will typically be many relevant markets, all of which could be appropriately drawn to aid in competitive effects analysis.
-In the process of dispelling these common fallacies, this paper offers a clarifying framework for understanding the fundamental logic of market definition.
+Despite all the commentary that the topic has attracted in recent years, confusion still surrounds the proper definition of relevant markets in antitrust.
+This paper addresses that confusion and attempts to explain the underlying logic of market definition.
+It does so largely by way of exclusion.
+The paper identifies and explains three common errors in the way that courts and advocates approach market definition.
+The first error is what we call the natural market fallacy.
+This is the mistake of assuming that relevant markets are identifiable constructs and features of competition in the world, rather than the purely conceptual analytic devices that they actually are.
+The second error is what we call the independent market fallacy.
+This is the failure to appreciate that relevant markets do not exist independent of any theory of harm but must always be customized to reflect the specific details of a given theory of harm.
+The third error is what we call the single market fallacy.
+This is the tendency to seek some single, best relevant market, when in reality there will typically be many relevant markets that could be helpfully and appropriately drawn to aid in the analysis of a given case or investigation.
+In the course of identifying and debunking these fallacies, the paper clarifies the appropriate framework for understanding and conducting market definition.

 Keywords: antitrust, market definition, economics